threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/readme.md

 *   `change_billing_frequency`: Change the billing frequency of all contracts, the origin for this call is a configurable origin.
 *   `attach_solution_provider_id`: Attach a solution provider id to a contract
 *   `set_dedicated_node_extra_fee`: Set an extra fee for a dedicated node
+*   `cancel_contract_collective`: Cancel a contract, the origin for this call is a configurable origin
+*   `migrate_node_contract`: Move a node contract to another node in the same farm without cancelling it.
+This moves the booking, not the workload; the owner must redeploy on the destination.
+The origin for this call is a configurable origin